-Module IV: State the life sketches of Tagore, M.K.Gandhi, Aurobindo, J.Krishnamurthy and Radhakrishnan (K); Analyze and find out the contributions of modern Indian thinkers in the field of education (AP); State the nature of knowledge and theories of knowledge advocated by modern Indian thinkers (K); Explain the concept of social philosophy of education in relation to freedom, equality, democracynad responsibility (U); Find out the indeginous knowledge of different ethnic groups of NE India (Ap); Find out the relevance of Indian and western philosophies of education in NE India (Ap); Find out the difference in educational philosophies of NE India as a whole (Ap)
+Module IV: State the life sketches of Tagore, M.K.Gandhi, Aurobindo, J.Krishnamurthy and Radhakrishnan (K); Analyze and find out the contributions of modern Indian thinkers in the field of education (AP); State the nature of knowledge and theories of knowledge advocated by modern Indian thinkers (K); Explain the concept of social philosophy of education in relation to freedom, equality, democracynad responsibility (U); Find out the indeginous knowledge of different ethnic groups of NE India (Ap); Find out the relevance of Indian and western philosophies of education in NE India (Ap); Find out the difference in educational philosophies of NE India and India as a whole (Ap)

-Module V: State the functions of education (K); Define the functions of education towards an individual (K); Explain the integral growth of an individual (U); Illustrate education as a preparation for adult life (U); Define the function of education towards society (K); State the role of education in maintaining continuity of life (K); Find out the process of continuity of life and education in society (Ap); Use the process of education in conservation of culture (Ap); Find out the impact of education on the culture and civilization (Ap); Explain the process of education and transmission of culture (U); Define function of education(U); Explain the process of enducation and national integration (U); Inculcate life skills through education (Ap); State human values (K); Acquire and practice human values (Ap); Find out the impact of different philosophies on human life (Ap)
+Module V: State the functions of education (K); Define the functions of education towards an individual (K); Explain the integral growth of an individual (U); Illustrate education as a preparation for adult life (U); Define the function of education towards society (K); State the role of education in maintaining continuity of life (K); Find out the process of continuity of life and education in society (Ap); Use the process of education in conservation of culture (Ap); Find out the impact of education on the culture and civilization (Ap); Explain the process of education and transmission of culture (U); Define function of education towards nation (K); Explain the different aspects of nation which need to be cured through education(U); Explain the concepts of emotional integration and national integration (U); Inculcate life skills through education (Ap); State human values (K); Acquire and practice human values (Ap); Find out the impact of different philosophies on human life (Ap)

-- 1. Bailin, S., and Siegel, H. (2003).
+- Bailin, S., and Siegel, H. (2003).
 Critical thinking.
-The Blackwell guide to the philosophy of education, 181-193. - 2.
-Barrow, Robin.
+The Blackwell guide to the philosophy of education, 181-193. - Barrow, Robin.
 (1988).
 Chapter 1: the concept of education.
 Ch 2: knowledge and curriculum.
 An introduction to Philosophy of Education, London: Routledge.